mysirji21/SL-V/README.md

 		$ gcc client.c -o client 		#on other machine or separate tab
 		$ ./client 127.0.0.1 51123		#substitute any LAN ip and port

-2. Implement following operations using Socket Programming & Multithreading.
+2. [WIP] Implement following operations using Socket Programming & Multithreading.
 	a.
 Addition of digits of a given number.
 (Ex 12345 = 15)
 	b.
 Perform String Operations.
 (Compare, Concatenation, Substring)